Hylozoic/hylo-ui-kit/README.md

 A living stylesheet derived from the mock-ups for hylo-app.

+## What you need to know

+* We are using React CSS Modules, optional global styles, SASS and Bootstrap as our basic CSS "stack" (see below for more detail)
+* Look at the components in the "pod" pattern in this project to see examples of how to apply a React CSS Module stylesheet to a component
+* Apply module styles using styleName ``<div styleName='myStyle'></div>`` and global and Bootstrap styles to className (as always)

 ## Stylesheet guidelines

 * CSS selector naming: use this camelCase modified [BEM](http://getbem.com) style, strict in anything global or shared (so anything kept in css), in CSS modules it can be loose but it is strongly advised to stay with the convention there too: